rjmunro/sofie-core/packages/webui/src/client/styles/customizations/readme.md

 ## NRK styles

-NRK doesn't have a build-and-deploy pipeline for applying _private_ styles on top of the Core repo, and will be commiting their custom styles to this folder.
+NRK doesn't have a build-and-deploy pipeline for applying _private_ styles on top of the Core repo, and will be committing their custom styles to this folder.

 The folder structure is intended to avoid merge conflicts to other users of this Core repo.